walterhiggins/WMPJS/book-outline.md

     console.log('Hello World');

-We haven't used the console.log() function before.
+We haven't used the *console.log()* function before.
 It's a built-in function which will print out a message in the server console window.
-You can also use the 'console.log()' function in interactive mode at the server console window.
+You can also use the *console.log()* function in interactive mode at the server console window.
 Issue `js console.log( 8 + 3 )` and you'll see it prints the result:

     [scriptcraft] 11